soffes/blog/published/2006-04-10-quote-of-the-week/quote-of-the-week.markdown

+---
-# Quote of the Week
+title: Quote of the Week
+categories: quote
+---

 > O Christ
 > Be the center of my life